Finding and Applying for Schools

 Amaze fact sheet

-Amaze are a local free, independent and impartial service who have created a ‘Choosing a School’ fact sheet:
+Amaze are a local free, independent and impartial charity.
+They have created a ‘Choosing a School’ fact sheet:

-If your child has an EHCP you will have to decide which kind of educational setting is right for your child in partnership with your Assessment and Planning Officer (APO).
+If your child has an EHCP you will have to decide which kind of educational setting is right for your child.
+This will be in partnership with your Assessment and Planning Officer (APO).
 Visit our page on Special Schools for more information.

 Finding a School in East Sussex

-We are fully committed to inclusion and most children and young people with special educational needs and disabilities (SEND) will thrive in their mainstream setting.
-This is a school or college that provides education for all children, whether or not they have SEND.
+We are fully committed to inclusion and most children and young people with SEND will thrive in their mainstream setting.
+This is a school or college that provides education for all children, whether they have SEND or not.

-Some mainstream settings have a specialist facility within them, for example providing additional support for children and young people with speech, language and communication difficulties or autism.
+A few mainstream settings have a specialist facility within them.
+For example, a facility that provides extra support for children and young people with autism.
 This helps meet the needs of children with a higher level of SEND.

-A small number of children and young people with a significant level of needs, which cannot be met in a mainstream school or a specialist facility, may be placed in a special school.
+Some children and young people have a significant level of needs.
+This sometimes means their needs are not met in a mainstream school or a specialist facility.
+In this case, they may be allocated a place in a special school.

 Special Schools and Specialist Facilities

-The East Sussex Local Offer directory, hosted on the 1Space directory, list all special schools and colleges, and settings with specialist facilities throughout East Sussex.
-Once on the directory, you can further refine your options using the filters available.
+The directory lists special schools and schools with specialist facilities in East Sussex.
+On the directory, you can further refine your options using the filters available.
 This can include filtering results down to a certain area of East Sussex, or by settings that provide for a specific need:

 Independent and Non-Maintained Special Schools and Colleges

-Independent special schools are self-managed and not directly funded by the Local Authority, and accessing them can be a different process to mainstream settings.
+Independent special schools are self-managed.
+They are not directly funded by the Local Authority.
+Accessing them can be a different process to mainstream settings.

 Transition Plans